symfony-cmf/symfony-cmf-docs/tutorials/installing-configuring-inline-editing.rst

 This provides a solution to easily integrate with VIE.js and create.js to provide inline editing based on RDFa output.

+For more information for now see the documentation of the `LiipVieBundle <https://github.com/liip/LiipVieBundle#readme>`_

 Preconditions
 -------------
 - :doc:`/tutorials/installing-configuring-cmf`